zetaxbyte/create-dtbo-img-form-source-kernel/README.md

 2. okay, if you success compile you kernel,

-3. then clone this repositry, and go to folder create-dtbo-img
+3. then clone this repositry to inside you source kernel, and go to folder create-dtbo-img

 5. after that you just simplly bash make-dtbo-img.sh that script, it will make dtbo.img automaticly